s00d/webpack-shell-plugin-next/README.md

 [![npm version](https://badge.fury.io/js/webpack-shell-plugin-next.svg)](https://badge.fury.io/js/webpack-shell-plugin-next)
 # Webpack Shell Plugin Next

-fix webpack 4 deprecated method.
+fix webpack 4 deprecated method. add typescript and other

 This plugin allows you to run any shell commands before or after webpack 4 builds.
 This will work for both webpack 4.